tytydraco/yessleep/out/I_married_and_killed_my_now_exwife_I_dont_regret_it_one_bit.md

 Esme did neither, attempting manipulation more directly.

 In the days following his announcement, Harry had received three *anonymous* death threats, and a stuffed rabbit filled with pigs blood thrown in his locker.
-When he talked to his parents, they went straight to the police, only to drop the case several hours later after a talk with Jason Song.
+When he talked to his parents, they went straight to the police, only to drop the case several hours later after a talk with her dad.

 Harry said it was like his parents had been hypnotised.